ramkashyap-s/IMDb-5000-Viz/README.md

 PROJECT SCREENCAST URL: https://youtu.be/Dl6pwKKrH-g

+Works on Chrome with latest version, incompatible with Firefox.

 ## SUBMISSION DETAILS:

 Our submission is made on the GIT HUB repository and it's access link is mentioned above.